PhiphiAuThon/pin_at_home/README.md

 - **Refsheet Canvas**: Create reference sheets from selected pins
 - **Sidepanel Shuffle**: Shuffle visible pins directly from the reference sheet sidepanel
 - **Multi-board Caching**: Pins are cached per board for instant loading
+- **Local Folder Support**: Load images from your computer as a temporary session board

 ## 🚀 Setup